 Useful life (years) Rate (%)

 Computers and communications 1-3 33-100

 Vehicles 8 12.5

 Property, office equipment 8 12.5

-Other property and equipment 8 12.5
+Other fixed assets 8 12.5

-Leasehold improvements are capitalized and depreciated over the lease term and their useful lives on a straight-line basis.
+Leasehold improvements are capitalized and depreciated over the lease term on a straight-line basis.

 Repairs and maintenance are charged to the statement of profit or loss and other comprehensive income during the period in which they are incurred.
-The cost of major renovations is included in the carrying amount of the asset when it satisfies the criteria for asset recognition.
+The cost of major renovations is included in the carrying amount of the asset when it is incurred and when it satisfies the criteria for asset recognition.
 Major renovations are depreciated over the remaining useful life of the related asset.